andrealvesaraujo/andrealvesaraujo/README.md

 <a href="https://github.com/andrealvesaraujo"><img alt="GitHub followers" src="https://img.shields.io/github/followers/andrealvesaraujo?style=social"></a>

-I'm a Front End Developer intern at <a href="https://www.trinks.com/">Trinks.com</a>.
-I'm working with HTML5,CSS3, Javascript, SASS, KnockoutJS, Bootstrap, BEM methodology and Mobile First approach.
+I'm a Junior Front End Developer.

+🔭 I’m currently working on HTML5, CSS3, Javascript, JQuery, KnockoutJS, SASS, Bootstrap, BEM methodology, Mobile First approach, ITCSS architecture.

-🔭 I’m currently working on my Undergraduate thesis in a Java project in github.
+🌱 I’m currently learning on JavaScript projects from a Udemy course.

 👯 I’m looking to collaborate on Hackathons and Front-End projects.
 Also i'd like to help and learn about game development with Unity or Unreal.
+I would also like to participate in a Game Jam.

-⚡ Fun fact: I am into playing music keyboard in my free time.
+⚡ Fun fact: I’m into playing music keyboard in my free time and reading detective novels.

 📫 How to reach me: